 Acknowledge that you are outside your comfort and familiarity zone and act accordingly.
 Be cautious.
 Be vigilant.
 Learn where it is unsafe to walk; recognize that the sexual expectations generated by U.S. media may contribute to the perception that you are an easy target of opportunity and sexual permissiveness; know that without the informal protection systems that exist for host-country women, you are at greater risk for unwanted attention and harassment; know that excessive alcohol impairs your facilities and increases your vulnerability.
 All of which magnifies the importance of caution, good judgement, and following the safety and security advice provided by your program or university.

 If you experience a sexual assault, you should turn first to the support and resources provided by your program or host university.
 They have an existing support system, know the local context, and can act quickly to help you.
 In addition, Bates has two Title IX Officers who are trained to respond to incidents of sexual discrimination and assault.
-Gwen Lexow, Associate Director of Athletics, is the Bates Title IX Officer and can be reached at firstname.lastname@example.org or +1-207-786-6445.
-Erin Foster Zsiga, Associate Dean of Students, is Deputy Title IX Officer and may be reached at email@example.com or +1-207-786-6215.
+Gwen Lexow is the Director of Title IX and Civil Rights Compliance and can be reached at email@example.com or +1-207-786-6445.
+Erin Foster Zsiga, Associate Dean of Students, is Deputy Title IX Officer and may be reached at firstname.lastname@example.org or +1-207-786-6215.
 You may contact them for additional support, if the resources available locally are not meeting your needs, or for any other reason.

 Heightened Hazards for Men: Men, especially large men, tend to be less careful about their behavior, assuming that their gender and size reduce their risks.
 While this may be true in some cases, single men – no matter how physically imposing – are easy targets for criminals, particularly at night.
 The safety precautions discussed during your on-site orientation and here apply to everyone.